YasminVTaylor/Charge-Driven-Import-of-Bacteriocins/README_graphs.md

 The y limitation can be removed or adjusted to fit the data range.
 The figure file name can be adjusted to suit the user.

-The distance graphs skip the first row as this row contained headers and not numerical data
+The distance graph code skip the first row as this row contained headers and not numerical data